10 Best Turntables

 The turntable is reasonably lightweight at 800g and comes with useful accessories such as a dust cover and a felt mat.
 While it may be lighter than some heavier audiophile models, which can affect vibration reduction, it offers a strong balance between modern features like Bluetooth and USB and classic vinyl playback capabilities, making it a solid choice for beginners or those seeking a reliable, easy-to-use setup without complex installation.

-Audio-Technica LP60XBTW Full Automatic Wireless Belt-Drive Turntable White
+Audio-Technica AT-LP60XUSBGM Fully Automatic Belt-Drive USB Turntable Gunmetal

 Audio-Technica LP120XUSBBK Manual Direct-Drive Turntable (Analogue & USB) Black